tohuynhphuc/simpfi/README.md

 conciseness and readability.

 ### Class Responsibilities
+- `EdgeController`: gets the information of edges and vehicles to calculate meaningful statistics such as average speed on a specific edge.
+- `VehicleInjectionController`: controls different types of injections like batch, batch random or single mode.
 - `VehicleController`:  its main role is to process and retrieve detailed information regarding vehicles.
-To achieve this, the class has a SumoTraciConnection attribute `connection` used to actively connect to SUMO so that getters such as `getSpeed()`, `getRoadID()` can be implemented.
+To achieve this, the class has a `SumoTraciConnection` attribute `connection` used to actively connect to SUMO so that getters such as `getSpeed()`, `getRoadID()` can be implemented.
 Additionally, `vehicleCounter` and `vehicleMap` are developed to keep tracks of vehicles number and mapping.
-Furthermore, the class provides several useful methods like `setVehicles()`, `addVehicle()` for users to perform vehicle-related operations.
+Furthermore, the class provides several useful methods like `addVehicle()` for users to perform vehicle-related operations.
 - `TrafficLightController`: as its name suggests, the class deals with traffic light objects, especially in the real-time scenarios since it has a live traffic light mapping: `liveTrafficLightStates`.
-Similar to `VehicleController`, the class establishes a connection with SUMO using the attribute `connect` and therefore is able to implement getters such as `getIDList()`, `getState()`.
+  Similar to `VehicleController`, the class establishes a connection with SUMO using the attribute `connection` and therefore is able to implement getters such as `getIDList()`, `getState()`.
 Besides, `updateTrafficLightState()`, `getLiveTrafficLightStates()` are provided to maintain the logic of SUMO traffic lights in the Simpfi’s map.
 - `SumoConnectionManager`: is the class that creates and manages the TraCI connection between SUMO and the project’s app.
-This is achieved by passing a XML configuration file to its constructor and then the program can initialize the connection by `getConnection()` method and close it safely later using `close()`.
+This is achieved by passing a XML configuration file to its constructor and then the program can initialize the connection by
+  `getConnection()` method and close it safely later using `close()`.
 Moreover, it provides an important method `doStep()` which advances the simulation by one timestep.
 - `App`:  is where the main function resides.
-Particularly, it connects the frontend (`mapPanel`) and the backend (`vehicleController` and `trafficLightController`); defines the TraCI connection; and handles the connection loop so that the software can function properly.
+Particularly, it connects the frontend (`mapPanel`) and the backend (`vehicleController`, `trafficLightController`, ...); defines the TraCI connection; and handles the connection loop so that the software can function properly.